-Windows 11 is the next client operating system, and includes features that organizations should know.
+Windows 11 is a client operating system and includes features that organizations should know about.
 Windows 11 is built on the same foundation as Windows 10.
 If you use Windows 10, then Windows 11 is a natural transition.
 It's an update to what you know, and what you're familiar with.

 This article lists what's new, and some of the features & improvements.
 For more information on what's new for OEMs, see What's new in manufacturing, customization, and design.